 Turmeric Face Soap

 This is best for those who are older and struggling with age related dark spots on the face.
+Yes, you can include added fat like this in a body soap version if you have dry skin.

-If you like the idea of using spices to color your soaps, try my fun striped Spice Box Soap: Melt and Pour Soap.
+If you like the idea of using natural spices to color your soaps, try my fun striped Spice Box Soap: Melt and Pour Soap.